AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/RAM/InitializeOperationRole.md

 # InitializeOperationRole

-Call InitializeOperationRole to create a service linked role.
+Call the InitializeOperationRole to create a service linked role.

-**Note:** When you use a collector to collect logs from different data sources or perform cluster auto scaling tasks, you must first create service linked roles.
-For more information, see [Overview of the Elasticsearch service linked role](~~172624~~).
+**Note:** When using a collector to collect logs from different data sources or performing elastic cluster scaling tasks \(for the China site\), you must first grant permissions to create service linked roles.

 ## Debugging